DroidZeroCodes/Payroll_System/README.md

   * When updating the password make sure that the password is the same as the confirmation password.

 **Delete User**
-* To delete an user, first you must click the cell that contains the user you want to delete.
+* To delete a user, first you must click the cell that contains the user you want to delete.
 * Or you can simply input the employee ID in the field.
 * Then you can click the `Delete` button.